 Chris Cornell was a born rock star, with the looks and talent to sell out arenas, but he was, at heart, much too complex an artist for just that.
-His vocals had power and hooks, but also depth, subtlety and authentic emotion, and so many his songs will live forever.
-Because we're assholes, we asked you to pick his single greatest vocal performance, and you came back swinging across social media with a range of great picks.
+His vocals had power and hooks, but also depth, subtlety and authentic emotion, and his songs will live forever.
+We asked you to pick his single greatest vocal performance, and you came back swinging across social media with a range of great picks.
 Below are the top five vote-getters.

 It's an overused word, but it would be hard to describe "Jesus Christ Pose" with any term other than "epic."
 After over a minute of instrumental build-up, Chris Cornell bursts onto the song in a piercing falsetto, hitting some of the highest notes he could muster, his vocals tangled in a sonic battle with Kim Thayil's off-kilter guitar work.
 But as always, Cornell's vocals win out in end, as he drives the song to its, yes, epic climax.